rita-barbosa/LAPR4-2324/docs/us_g006/readme.md

-# US 3004
+# US G006

-*This is an example template*

 ## 1. Context

-*Explain the context for this task.
-It is the first time the task is assigned to be developed or this tasks was incomplete in a previous sprint and is to be completed in this sprint?
-Are we fixing some bug?*
+It is the first time this task was assigned, seeing as this is the first sprint.

 ## 2. Requirements

-*In this section you should present the functionality that is being developed, how do you understand it, as well as possible correlations to other requirements (i.e., dependencies).
-You should also add acceptance criteria.*

-*Example*

-**US G002** As {Ator} I Want...
+**US G006** As Project Manager, I want the team to elaborate a Domain Model using DDD.

 **Acceptance Criteria:**